 - 1 tbsp vegetable oil

-- 4 tbsp tofu scramble spice mix *recipe link in notes
+- 4 tbsp tofu scramble spice mix Use a premade blend; see note below

 Instructions

-- Serve on toast with sides of your choice.
+- Serve warm over toast or with your favorite breakfast sides.

 Notes